ppgcourseUB/ppgcourse2023/Introduction_to_Phylogenies_Parsimony. MIQUEL_A_ARNEDO/README.md

 export> consensus_tree.tre ;
 ttags -;
 ```
+Note that the "ttag" command controls the information that is added as labels to the tree nodes/branches

 If you have generated a consensus tree and you only one to export the consensus tree, use the following